codeigniter4/CodeIgniter4/user_guide_src/source/incoming/filters.rst

     and the URI paths specified in the filter could be different.
     See :ref:`upgrade-447-filter-paths` for details.

-Any place you can use a URI path (relative to BaseURL) in the filter settings, you can use a regular expression or, like in this example, use an asterisk (``*``) for a wildcard that will match all characters after that.
+Any place you can use a URI path (relative to BaseURL) in the filter settings, you can use a regular expression or, like in this example above, use an asterisk (``*``) for a wildcard that will match all characters after that.
 In this example, any URI path starting with ``api/`` would be exempted from CSRF protection, but the site's forms would all be protected.